space-wizards/docs/src/en/space-station-14/round-flow/proposals/ninja.md

 ## Background

-Currently, albeit being an extremely fun mid-round antag role and definitely one of the better ones, I find that the Space Ninja isn't correctly geared towards what it should be the best at: Stealthing - Which is what this document hopes to address, mostly to add some more uniqueness to antagonist roles since a lot of them can be played by just killing everything in your way, and this includes Space Ninjas.
+Currently, albeit being an extremely fun mid-round antag role and definitely one of the better ones, Space Ninjas aren't correctly geared towards what they should be the best at: Stealthing - Which is what this document hopes to address, mostly to add some more uniqueness to antagonist roles since a lot of them can be played by just killing everything in your way, and this includes Space Ninjas.

 ## Spider Clan Code

 All Space Ninjas will now have a Spider Clan Code they will have to live by, and this thus affects gameplay substantially by imposing certain restrictions.
 - The already existing one, being the inability to shoot ranged weapons, will be included in this Code.
 - The second restriction is making it so the Space Ninjas can no longer tend to their own wounds - This includes applying topicals, injecting syringes, consuming pills, and drinking liquid chemicals, as it would be preferred that they are not even spotted during their mission.
-To compensate, Space Ninjas will now have increased passive regeneration as well as faster bleed recovery that far exceeds what normal crewmates could ever achieve due to their bio-engineered bodies.
+To compensate, Space Ninjas will now have increased passive regeneration as well as faster bloodloss recovery that far exceeds what normal crewmates could ever achieve due to their bio-engineered bodies.

 ## New Items & Mechanics